DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

     }
     ```

-2. Run the application and open a browser window with `http://localhost:5000/` as the address.
-You should see more verbose logging from the framework.
+3. Run the application and open a browser window with `http://localhost:5000/` as the address.
+You should see more verbose logging from the framework and startup including debug messages.

-3. Change the application to only show logs from the Startup category:
+4. Change the application to only show logs from the Startup category:

     ```C#
     public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)